 Did you know that by 2020 nearly 40 million US adults will need to wear dentures?
-Dentures are not just a “getting old thing” and in fact, many people have them due to accidents, injury, or health conditions, including diabetes.
-Others choose dentures after loss of their natural teeth or when dental care is required to remove weak or damaged teeth.
+Dentures and partials in Temecula are not just a “getting old thing” and in fact, many people have them due to accidents, injury, or health conditions, including diabetes.
+Others choose dentures after the loss of their natural teeth or when dental care is required to remove weak or damaged teeth.

 However, the foundation of healthy teeth and a robust oral environment is diligent care.
 It takes time to get used to wearing dentures; your tongue muscles and teeth have to adjust to the new occupants and mild irritation, soreness, or increase in saliva are all potential outcomes.
 With full or partial dentures, thorough care goes beyond simply brushing and soaking them.
 It is also very important to address your gums and entire mouth to ward off irritation and other related issues.

 Now that we know the importance of responsible oral care, let’s look at how it can prevent common dental problems.

 When plaque builds up along and under the gum line, gum disease, known as gingivitis, can take hold.
 This accumulation of plaque often makes gums tender, likely to bleed, and susceptible to infection.
 Another unpleasant condition is stomatitis, commonly known as thrush.
 This is a yeast or fungus that can come to life in people wearing dentures and often leads to infection in the mouth, red areas of gum under the dentures, or soreness around the mouth.

 A more severe form of gum disease is periodontitis.
 This advanced condition must be treated immediately; left unchecked, periodontitis can deteriorate the critical bone and gum structure holding your teeth in place and providing facial strength.